-we decide that the benefit of preventing harm to future children is so important that we are prepared to sacrifice pregnant women's autonomy.
-If we are to do this, we must decide how serious the harm would have to be and how effective the treatment in order to justify these infringements of autonomy.
-For instance, we might decide that while it is acceptable to give pregnant women information about the possible harm caused by smoking and heavy drinking, it is not acceptable to put pressure on her to accept a HIV test and the pressure to accept invasive treatment that that test entails.
+we decide that the benefit of preventing harm to future children is so important that we are prepared to sacrifice a pregnant individual's autonomy.
+If we are to do this, we must decide how serious the harm. would have to be and how effective the treatment in order to justify these infringements of autonomy.
+For instance, we might decide that while it is acceptable to give pregnant individual information about the possible harm caused by smoking and heavy drinking, it is not acceptable to pressure individuals to accept a HIV or genetic test.

-What do you think is the answer to this problem of policy relating to maternal-fetal conflict?
-Explain your answer.
-Do you think that the introduction of coercive testing regimes and directive counselling in pregnancy may lead to a slippery slope that ends in routine enforced caesarean deliveries?
+Activity 6 What do you think is the answer to this problem of policy relating conflict?
+Explain your answer. g to maternal-fetal Do you think that the introduction of coercive testing regimes and directive counselling in pregnancy may lead to a slippery slope that ends in routine enforced caesarean deliveries?
 Why/why not?